joodaloop/webcraft/content/_index.md

 **You don't want to fit yourself into a pre-existing theme.**

 They're often pretty lame.
-Let the Writers<sup>TM</sup> have their Substacks, you don't have to be tied to their bland UI if you'd rather have something better.
+Let the Writers<sup>TM</sup> have their Substacks, let other startups have yet another version of the same landing page.
+You don't have to be tied to bland UIs if you'd rather have something better.

 You can play around with format, presentation, and arrangement.
-Your home page can be a list of [select sentences](https://www.robinrendle.com/) from each post on your site.
+Your home page can be a list of [select sentences](https://web.archive.org/web/20230326061757/https://www.robinrendle.com/) from each post on your site.
 If long blog posts aren't your thing, you can have your site be a [Stream](https://streams.place).
 Things get way more interesting once you can control the smallest of details.

 **You want to do something fun on the web.**